ufal/npfl114/exam/questions.md

   the applications of BatchNorms and ReLUs) and state how residual connections work when the number of channels increases.
 [10]

-- Draw the original ResNet block and also the improved variant with full pre-activation.
+- Draw the original ResNet block (including the exact positions of BatchNorms and ReLUs) and also the improved variant with full pre-activation.
 [5]

 - Compare the bottleneck block of ResNet and ResNeXt architectures (draw the latter using convolutions only, i.e., do not use grouped convolutions).
 [5]